…master of none? A take on specialization and perfectionism.

 Suppose we don't limit ourselves to just that one affiliation.
 In that case, it is easier to find a fun event to attend nearby, it is easier to have an engaging chat with more people, and we can learn and understand more.
 The more fields and beliefs we can understand, the easier it is to find personal connections and independently form values.
 Such diversity also aids flexibility: if one thing becomes out of reach, there are plenty of other options.
 And finally, the more we can navigate the spectrum of the world around us, the more chances we have to find happiness, which in the end, is the ultimate success.

-All this might sound simple, but it took me many years to realize it.
-And it was thanks to embarking on a route of changing places, communities, and systems.
-It opened many doors I would never consider otherwise, and it taught me to appreciate far more aspects than I used to.
+All this might sound simple, but it took me many years of changing places, communities, and systems to realize it.
+It opened many doors I would never have considered, and it taught me to appreciate far more aspects than I used to.
 I know that my path wouldn't work for everyone, but I am confident that trying out different trades helped me become a better person.
 And as for the "master of none" part, I am now officially a master of some.
 I recently became a Master of Fine Art — something I once thought was out of my league because I was told so.
 But here we are.
 I questioned it and graduated with distinction.
 Learning is a lifelong event.
 Thank goodness.

 Thanks for reading!
 If you have thoughts about this, get in touch.
 I appreciate others' standpoints.
 And if you liked this article, browse my Blog Archives for other posts, such as: